 Ice Skating

-New York City has several ice skating rinks, but The Rink at Winter Village is the only one that is free!
+New York City has several ice skating rinks, but The Rink at Winter Village is the only free-admission ice rink!

-Because it is surrounded by the festive stalls of Winter Village, it is among the prettiest places to ice skate in NYC.
+Because the festive stalls of Winter Village surround it, it is among the prettiest places to ice skate in NYC.

-Read more about this amazing ice skating rink and others from our post, Where to Go Ice Skating in New York City.
+For details on prices, scheduling, and more, read our post, Where to Go Ice Skating in New York City.

 Christmas Tree Lighting

-The ceremony included special guests, an ice skating show by Olympic Medalist skaters, and other performances.
+The ceremony included special guests, an ice skating show by world-class skaters, the world premiere of Ice Theatre of New York's Jazz Nutcracker, and more!

 Shopping